The Owl House: Broadcast

-On June 10, 2019, the trailer premiered during the show's Annecy 2019 panel.
+On June 10, 2019, the first trailer for the series premiered during the show's Annecy 2019 panel.
 It was uploaded to Disney Channel's YouTube channel a day later.

-The show's main title sequence was released on July 19, 2019, during San Diego Comic-Con 2019.
-The show released a sneak peek and an official end credit sequence on October 4, 2019, during a panel at New York Comic Con 2019.
-The show's main title sequence for season 2 was released on May 17, 2021.
-A trailer for season 2 was released on June 3, 2021.
+The show's main title sequence was released on July 19, 2019, during the San Diego Comic-Con.
+A sneak peek and an official end credit sequence were released on October 4, 2019, during a panel at the New York Comic Con.
+The show's main title sequence for season two was released on May 17, 2021.
+A trailer for season two was released on June 3, 2021.

-Season 1 aired its 19th and final episode on August 29, 2020.
 On November 21, 2019, the series was renewed for a 21-episode second season prior to the first season's debut.
-On May 17, 2021, the series was renewed for a third season, which will consist of three 44-minute specials, ahead of the second season premiere.
+Season one aired its 19th and final episode on August 29, 2020.
+On May 17, 2021, the series was renewed for a third season, which would consist of three 44-minute specials, ahead of the second season premiere.
 The episode order was much shorter than the 10–20 episodes that the production team was anticipating, only for Terrace to later confirm in a response to a fan's question that it would be the final season.

-In October 2021, in an AMA on Reddit, Terrace explained the series was cut short not because of its ratings or the COVID-19 pandemic, but rather because executives at The Walt Disney Company believed that it did not fit "into the Disney brand."
-She stated that this was the case due to the serialized nature of the show and an audience that "skews older," rather than due to its LGBTQ+ representation, saying that she would not "assume bad faith" against those she works with in Burbank.
+In October 2021, in an AMA on Reddit, Terrace explained the series was cut short not because of its ratings or the COVID-19 pandemic, but rather because executives at The Walt Disney Company believed that it did not fit "into the Disney brand".
+She stated that this was the case due to the serialized nature of the show and an audience that "skews older", rather than due to its LGBTQ+ representation, saying that she would not "assume bad faith" against the studio executives.
 Terrace also noted that due to the pandemic, budgets were constrained and episodes were cut, further adding that she was not allowed to present a case for a fourth season.
-However, Terrace said that she believed there was a future for the show if Disney Branded Television had "different people in charge."
+However, Terrace said that she believed there was a future for the show if Disney Branded Television had "different people in charge".